Entry rules for COVID-19 vaccinated visitors

 Georgian Lari is a currency of Georgia.
 ISO code is GEL.
 Georgian Lari is subdivided into 100 Tetri.

-If you pay cash on a bus you should have change - 5, 10, 20 or 50 tetri coins.
+If you pay cash on a bus you should have change - 5, 10, 20, or 50 tetri coins.
 You can use 1 lari coin to purchase 2 tickets and 2 lari coin to purchase 4 tickets.
 If you pay in mini-bus - you pay to a driver.
 But this does not play in the metro.
 You can't pay cash in the metro - you must have a plastic card.
 In general, it would be advisable to buy a plastic card which is good for buses, metro and mini-buses ("marshrutka").
 You can purchase the card at any metro station.
 It costs 2 lari (keep payment check if you are going to return the card within one month and get your money back) and you should credit it (in metro or with the use of payment terminals which are set on any bus stop and in the streets) when necessary.
 You can return your plastic card (in metro cash office) within a month after purchase upon submission of payment check and your ID card or passport and get your 2 lari back.
 One metro or bus trip at any distance costs 50 tetri.
 The payment fee for additional use of the same plastic card within 1.5 hours is 0.
-After 1.5 hours you pay again 50 tetri and enjoy 1.5 hours more free of charge traveling.
+After 1.5 hours you pay again 50 tetri and enjoy 1.5 hours free of charge traveling.
 There are paperless terminals installed on some buses (see picture).
 You should just bring your plastic card to the device and when the display is green that means your plastic card is charged.
-Official ticket collectors have special device which could check your plastic card of you use the paperless terminal.
+Official ticket collectors have a special device that could check your plastic card of you use the paperless terminal.
 One trip in mini-bus, so-called "marshrutka" is 0.8 lari (80 tetri) and any next trip within one day will cost you 65 tetri if you pay with a plastic card.
 But the use of the plastic card on a bus or metro does not provide the right of discount for mini-bus and vise-versa.